lsblackburn/Annual-Leave-Booker/README.md

 - **Revoking Admin status** - An Admin can revoke admin status from another Admin.
 Except from the main admin account which is created from the `admin_seeder.py` file.

 - **Deleting users** - An admin can also delete a user from the database through the control panel.
 Deleting a user will delete all annual leave requests relating to the user through a on cascade.

+### Upcoming future features

+Currently this project is in a prototype state which means that is usable in a small scale state.
+In future releases more advanced pagination and filtering options will be available to ensure future scalability for organisations.